-However, in speaking with Yoh recruiters with decades of experience, this is a great time for candidates to capitalize on the holiday downturn and use it to their benefit.
-If a recruiter could create a wish list for their candidate to do with their holiday downtime, these four things would be at the top.
+However, in speaking with Yoh recruiters with decades of experience, this can actually be a great timed opportunity for candidates to capitalize on the holiday downturn and use it to their benefit.
+In fact, if a recruiter could create a wish list for their candidate to do with their holiday downtime, these four items would be tops.

 A Recruiter's Holiday WISH LIST for their Candidates